Save Your Drains This Holiday Season!

 Drain Don’ts:

-It’s just as important to be mindful of your bathroom drains, as they’ll likely see heavier use during the holidays.
+It’s just as important to be mindful of your bathroom drains, as they’ll likely see heavier use during the holidays because of more time at home and extra guests.

 Here are some things that should never go down your sink, toilet, or bathtub drain:

-• Hair: This is one of the biggest culprits for bathroom clogs.
+• Hair: One of the biggest culprits in bathroom clogs.
 Using a drain cover can help prevent hair from getting into the pipes.

 • Wet Wipes: Even if labeled “flushable,” these items don’t break down like toilet paper and can cause severe blockages.